For when you're overwhelmed

 I freeze up when I see a long list.
 Does Sukima help with that? +

 Yes.
-The "What now?" feature shows you one task at a time based on your current time and energy, so you never face the wall of 40 items.
+The Pick feature shows you one task at a time based on your current time, energy, and location, so you never face the wall of 40 items.
 Reduces the paralysis of choice.

 Is Sukima a calm app or a hustle-culture productivity app? +